LoginRadius/engineering-portal/content/identity/online-shopping-tips/index.md

 tags: ["data protection","cybersecurity","ciam solution","mfa"]
 author: "Deepak Gupta"
 description: "Many people prefer shopping online these days rather than going to a conventional store.
 Therefore, securing the data of your customers online is an integral part of protecting the organisation as a whole.
 Your job is to let them shop with some of the best online shopping tips with confidence."
-metatitle: "How to Avoid Black Friday and Cyber Monday Shopping Scams"
+metatitle: "How to Avoid Black Friday & Cyber Monday Shopping Scams"
-metadescription: "The best online shopping tips to secure your consumers this Black Friday and on Cyber Monday.
-Here’s how you can deliver an excellent consumer experience and stay ahead of  the scammers."
+metadescription: "Secure your Black Friday & Cyber Monday spree with 17 expert tips for safe online shopping in 2023.
+Don't miss out on a secure and delightful experience!"
 ---

 Can the biggest shopping days of the year also be the biggest security disaster?